 I took release from the armed forces and sold my assets in Pakistan to afford the MSc fee and lodging in the UK.
 Professor Harmer helped me get PLAB (Professional and Linguistic Assessments Board) exemption so I started my SHO (senior house officer) training in a small hospital in Merseyside.
 Thereafter I got two years’ secured SHO training in Waterton School of Anaesthesia in South Yorkshire.
 In 2001 I was offered a post of staff grade anaesthetist in one of the trusts in Greater Manchester.

-I then got another opportunity for career development and was selected as guardian of safe working.
-This post looks into the trainee rotas and protects them from being over worked and abused by senior doctors.
+I then got another opportunity for career development and was selected as the guardian of safe working.
+This post looks into the trainee rotas and protects them from being overworked and abused by senior doctors.

 This is my second year in the consultant post and I ask my SAS colleagues to come forward take up the leadership roles and become champions in their fields.